 Dr Michael Humphries is a Visiting Research Fellow.

-Dr Colin Jennings is a Senior Lecturer in Political Economy.
+Dr Colin Jennings is Reader in Political Economy.
 Colin’s research area is Political Economics.
 Within this broad area his work splits into two branches.
 The first looks at conflict and the second at political competition and voting behaviour in stable constitutional democracies.
 Themes in his work are a) the sources of individual motivation (for example instrumental or expressive) in collective action, b) the heterogeneity of preferences (for example moderate or extreme) that are typically available when determining the political position taken by groups c) how motivation and heterogeneity of political preferences interact under different institutional arrangements and the implications of this for social welfare.

 Dr Clara Jones’ research on Virginia Woolf centres on the relationship between her political and literary practice.
 An article about Jones’ discovery of an unpublished sketch by Woolf in the New York Morgan Library appears in the 2014 edition of Woolf Studies Annual.
 This article focuses on Woolf’s (often vexed) attitudes towards class and her treatment of working-class voices.
 Woolf’s class and gender politics are also concerns of Jones’ first monograph, Virginia Woolf: Ambivalent Activist.
 This book rescues the details of Woolf’s political activism and social participation with organisations including the People’s Suffrage Federation, the Women’s Co-operative Guild and the National Federation of Women’s Institutes.

-Professor Richard Kirkland is a Professor of Literature and Head of the English Department.
+Professor Richard Kirkland is a Professor of Irish Literature and Head of the English Department.
 His research focuses on the literature, culture and politics of Ireland both in the modern period of

 Dr Kevin Lougheed joined the Department of Geography as a teaching fellow in 2016.
 Kevin’s research interests focus on the emergence of state institutions as technologies of government throughout the eighteenth- and nineteenth-century.
 His research to date focuses on the emergence of national education in the British Empire, using traditional historical methodologies, along with modern quantitative methods such as GIS, to provide a unique perspective on the role of space and social relations in the emergence of state institutions.

 Dr Tom Maguire is a Research Associate in intelligence and international security working in the Intelligence and International Security Research Group.
 He is coordinating research examining the extent to which and in what ways evidence from secret intelligence sources have informed or provided the basis for investigations and court trials under terrorism and related national security legislation in the UK.
+His first monograph, The Intelligence-Propaganda Nexus: British and American covert action in Cold War Southeast Asia will be published by Oxford University Press in 2020.

 Professor Joe Maiolo works on the military history of modern Britain, particularly strategy, naval warfare, and intelligence.
 He is Deputy Head of the Department of War Studies (Research), a Co-Director of the Sir Michael Howard Centre for the History of War, and Professor of International History.
+He has published widely on international history and security and is one of the editors of the new Cambridge History of the Second World War.

 Professor Malcolm Murfett is a Visiting Professor in the Department of War Studies at KCL, where he teaches a history of the European Cold War and a course on war and revolution in the 1960s.
 Malcolm is an international historian who has written extensively both on British foreign and defence policy east of Suez and naval warfare in the twentieth century.
 He has taught British and European History of the Late Modern period for the past forty years in a number of leading universities in Australia, Canada, Singapore, and the UK.